qrtl/thc-custom/stock_security_adjust/README.rst

    'Inventory / Manager'.
 -  Gives 'Inventory / Officer' access to the *Inventory > Reporting* menu node.
--  Makes 'Counted Quantity' field of Inventory Adjustments readonly for users without Inventory/Administrator group.
+-  Makes some fields and buttons of Inventory Adjustments list view readonly for users without Inventory/Administrator group.

 **Table of contents**